GPII/common-terms-registry/README.md

 To install the new interface (in the "express" directory), you need to:

-1. Run "npm install" in all subdirectories containing a package.json file.
+1. Run "npm install" in the _express_ subdirectory.
 2. Run the scripts in the "express/node_modules/express-couchuser" directory to add required views to the _\_users_ database
 3. Set up couchdb-lucene using the instructions on their site and in the "couchapp/lucene" directory.
 4. Push the "lucene" couchapp to your database following the instructions in that directory.
 5. Push the "api" couchapp to your database following the instructions in that directory.
 6. Check the configuration files in express/configs/express and update as needed for your environment.
+7. Run bower from the _express_ directory to install the client side dependencies in _express/public/bc_.
-7. Start up the standalone express instance (cd express; node app)
+8. Start up the standalone express instance (cd express; node app)

 Once you have done this, you should see the new interface at: